poetic/ember-cli-cordova/README.md

 npm link
 ```

-`npm link` is very similar to `npm install -g` except that instead of downloading the package from the repo the just cloned `ember-cli/` folder becomes the global package.
-Any changes to the files in the `ember-cli-cordova/` folder will immediatly affect the global ember-cli-cordova package.
+`npm link` is very similar to `npm install -g` except that instead of downloading the package from the repo the just cloned `ember-cli/` directory becomes the global package.
+Any changes to the files in the `ember-cli-cordova/` directory will immediatly affect the global ember-cli-cordova package.

 Now you can run the `ember-cdv` command